Resonance expansions for tensor-valued waves on asymptotically Kerr-de Sitter spaces

 It remains to establish the $r$-normal hyperbolicity for all $r$ for the Schwarzschild-de Sitter metric.
-The dynamics at the trapping only depend on properties of the (scalar!) principal symbol $g_0$ of $\Box$.
-For easier comparison with \cite{DyatlovWaveAsymptotics,VasyMicroKerrdS,WunschZworskiNormHypResolvent}, we consider the operator $P=-r^2\Box$ instead.
+The dynamics at the trapping only depend on properties of the (scalar!) principal symbol of $\Box_{g_0}$.
+For easier comparison with \cite{DyatlovWaveAsymptotics,VasyMicroKerrdS,WunschZworskiNormHypResolvent}, we consider the operator

+instead.
 We take the Fourier transform in $-t$ and rescale to a semiclassical operator on $X$ (this amounts to multiplying $\wh P$ by $h^2$, giving a second order semiclassical differential operator $P_h$, with $h=|\sigma|^{-1}$, and we then define $z=h\sigma$).
 Introducing coordinates on $T^*X$ by writing $1$-forms as $\xi\,dr+\eta\,d\omega$, and letting

 $P_h$ has semiclassical principal symbol

 and correspondingly the Hamilton vector field is